 As a more general comment, to which we will refer on later comments:

 Our study is designed to jointly study two different parasites.
 We test if any general hybrid effect on resistance and impact on health could be detected.
 We chose to focus on two parasites from very different phyla, namely Nematoda and Apicomplexa.
 We want to test the likelihood of hybrid resistance or susceptibility against a null model (hybrid parasite load = average of parental loads), and finding the same results on both these phyla is for sure reinforcing our confidence in the results.
-As a result of the reviewer’s comments, we developed more on the differences that make this comparison valuable, and abandoned the term “pathogenicity” which is too vague to carry all differences: extra vs. intra-cellular, targeting a Th2 vs a Th1 immune pathways, possible different impact on host health.
-We now introduced this idea in more detail in the introduction (line 72-82 new), and in the discussion (line 410-414 new).
+As a result of the reviewer’s comments, we developed more on the differences that make this comparison valuable, and abandoned the term “pathogenicity” which is too vague to carry all differences.
+Instead we highlight all differences between the parasites: a) extra vs. intra-cellular, b) targeting a Th2 vs a Th1 immune pathways, c) possible different impact on host health.
+We now introduce these aspects in more detail in the introduction (line 72-82 new), and in the discussion (line 410-414 new).

 C7.
 Lines 79-81: Review the statement.
 That is not really what Al-khlifeh et al., 2019, shows.
 Especially on weight loss, one of the wild-derived Eimeria strains (E. ferissi from the mice studied in this very study)